English and Literature

 Example thesis statement for this assignment, based on the reading “On Dumpster Diving”:

-Lars Eighner uses definition, narration, explanation, and compare/contrast modes to inform his readers about the life of a homeless person, how to be a successful dumpster diver, and, more importantly, to persuade them to be less wasteful consumers.
+Lars Eighner uses definition, narration, explanation, and compare/contrast modes to inform his readers about the life of a homeless person, how to be a successful dumpster diver, and, more importantly, to persuade them to be less wasteful consumers.2 pages

 Joby from “The Drummer Boy of Shiloh” and Patsy from “The Finish of Patsy Barnes”